helenaglow/helenaglow.github.io/README.md

 - `Github Pages` (_deploying_)

 ## Bugs...ew
-If you found a bug in my website and decided to find my repo to complain, thank you!
+If you found a bug in my website and decided to find my repo to help a friend out, thank you!
 Feel free to write an issue or just let me know.